PHPOffice/PhpSpreadsheet/docs/index.md

 composer require phpoffice/phpspreadsheet
 ```

-Or also download the documentation and samples if you plan to use them:
+Or also download the documentation and samples if you plan to use them (note that `git` must be in your path for this to work):

 ```sh
 composer require phpoffice/phpspreadsheet --prefer-source